Ishan2608/Indian-States-Name-Guessing-Quiz/README.md

 <h4> Step 1: Structure </h4>
 <p>
   You need to create only one python file, main.py <br>
   You need a blank map, which needs to be of gif format.
-The projects uses python turtle for GUI, which recognized only gif format images.
+The projects uses python turtle for GUI, which recognizes only gif format images.
 </p>

 <h4> Step 2: Setting up the Screen </h4>